 Farlingaye High School

-St Brendan’s Sixth Form College is one of eight schools of the PASCH network in the UK.
+St Brendan’s Sixth Form College is one of twelve schools of the PASCH network in the UK.

 It was founded in 1896 as a Catholic school for boys which was turned into a coeducational sixth form college in the 1970ies.
 At present, more than 1700 students are doing their A-level courses at St Brendan’s in Bristol in southwestern England.